News

 What’s the difference between playing lead guitar and rhythm guitar?

-Good examples of bands with only a single guitarist responsible both for lead and rhythm are Led Zeppelin (Jimmy Page), Black Sabbath (Tony Iommi), Van Halen (Eddie Van Halen) and Pantera (Dimebag Darrell).
-Bands with two guitarists include Slayer, Kiss, Metallica and many more.
+Good examples of bands with only a single guitarist responsible for both lead and rhythm are Led Zeppelin (Jimmy Page), Black Sabbath (Tony Iommi), Van Halen (Eddie Van Halen) and Pantera (Dimebag Darrell).
+Bands with two guitarists include Slayer, Kiss, Metallica, and many more.

 Lead guitar playing techniques